SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost for Nonconvex Composite Optimization

-where the function $f$ denotes the total loss on the training samples, and the function $h$ corresponds to a possibly non-smooth regularizer.
-To handle the non-smoothness, we next introduce the proximal mapping which is an effective tool for composite optimization.
+where the function $f$ is possibly nonconvex, $h$ is a simple convex but possibly nonsmooth regularizer, and $\mathcal{X}$ is a convex constrained set.
+To handle the nonsmoothness, we next introduce the proximal mapping which is an effective tool for composite optimization.